DiddiLeija/text_formatter/docs/modules/module_check.rst

    :rtype: None
    :raises text_formatter.exceptions.InvalidString: if the bytes are not what we expected.

-   This is function is similar to ``checkString``, with the following differences:
+   This function is similar to ``checkString``, with the following differences:

    * The parameter ``strict`` does not exist here, we are using only one ruler to test.
    * The parameter names, the exception raised and the ruler are different.